 ASCD author Aaron Sams explains how flipped classrooms use class time to practice and apply skills learned during prerecorded lectures.
 Homework becomes classwork, and lectures and other content traditionally presented during class time are viewed outside of class, at home, on a personal device, or in a school-based resource room.

 ASCD continually seeks to provide solutions to the challenges that face educators of all levels.
-A recent ASCD SmartBrief ED Pulse poll asked readers what advancements in technology could help them be more successful at work, either with students or in their own professional development.
+A recent ASCD SmartBrief ED Pulse poll asked readers if they believe students should be allowed to bring and use their cellphones at school.

 ASCD continually seeks to provide solutions to the challenges that face educators of all levels.
-Recently, the ASCD SmartBrief ED Pulse poll asked readers what topics in education will be most worthy of discussion in 2014.
+A recent ASCD SmartBrief ED Pulse poll asked readers what the primary use of digital games is in their classrooms.

 Post written by Melinda Sota, Ben Clarke, Nancy Nelson, Christian Doabler, and Hank Fien

 Educational technology is compelling, largely because of its promising capability in enabling differentiated instruction.
 In a classroom of 30 students with diverse abilities, technology can allow teachers to more effectively instruct students within this wide range.
 However, the promise of using technology for differentiation relies on a range of high-quality information used to (1) diagnose students' learning needs, (2) map those learning needs onto the program's objectives, and (3) evaluate the evidence for the program.

 Post written by Mikaela Dwyer, a journalism student at Southern New Hampshire University in Manchester.
 She considers herself a human rights activist and spends her time volunteering on campus and with various local nonprofits.
 After graduation, Dwyer hopes to join the Peace Corps and then become an investigative journalist for human rights issues.